Muts256/Email_Analysis_AI/ws5-Findings.md

 *AI can be confidently wrong.* On occasion, AI may misinterpret a malformed header, assign an incorrect MITRE technique, or produce a severity rating that does not account for context the analyst holds but has not shared.
 Its output should always be reviewed, not accepted without question.

 *The prompt shapes the output.* AI is only as good as the question it is asked.
 A vague or poorly structured prompt produces a vague or incomplete analysis.
-The master triage prompt used in this project was deliberately designed to be comprehensive — but it took iteration to get there.
+The master triage prompt used in this project was deliberately designed to be comprehensive, but it took iterations to get the final product.

 ---

 #### Is It Worth Adding to Your Workflow?

-Yes — with clear eyes about what it is and what it is not.
+Yes, with clear eyes about what it is and what it is not.

 AI is not a replacement for an analyst.
 It does not replace the judgment, the organisational knowledge, the threat intelligence relationships, or the experience that a skilled SOC analyst brings to the table.
 Anyone who tells you otherwise is overselling it.